flutter/website/flutter-for-ios.md

 controllers.
 In Flutter, declare your layout in code by composing a widget tree.

-The following example shows how to display a simple widget and add padding to it:
+The following example shows how to display a simple widget with padding:

 <!-- skip -->
 {% prettify dart %}